 Make-Ahead and Storing Instructions

 Sweet potato cornbread tastes best fresh but can be made up to two days in advance and stored in the refrigerator until ready to serve.
-Reheat the cornbread covered in the oven so that it does not dry out.
+Reheat the cornbread covered in the oven so it does not dry out.

 Leftover sweet potato cornbread can be stored in an airtight container in the refrigerator for up to a week.